Hostile Guns Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Hostile Guns is 91 minutes (1h 31m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Hostile Guns (1967) is 91 minutes (1h 31m).
+Directed by R.G.
+Springsteen, the film runs for 91 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 5.1/10, and global performance metrics, Hostile Guns is classified as a AVERAGE.
+Analyzing the overall audience sentiment, verified rating of 5.6/10, and global performance metrics, Hostile Guns is classified as a ABOVE AVERAGE.
 It remains an essential part of the 1967 cinematic calendar.

 Frequently Asked Questions